Desulforudis audaxviator

-Candidatus Desulforudis audaxviator is a species of bacterium that lives in groundwater at depths from 1.5-3 km below the Earth's surface.
-The genus is monospecific.
+Candidatus genus Desulforudis is a monotypic taxon including the species Desulforudis audaxviator.
+It is a species of bacterium that lives in groundwater at depths from 1.5-3 km below the Earth's surface.

 Etymology

 The name comes from a quotation from Jules Verne's novel Journey to the Center of the Earth, where the hero, Professor Lidenbrock, finds a secret inscription in Latin: Descende, audax viator, et terrestre centrum attinges (Descend, bold traveller, and you will attain the center of the Earth).